Wizex/weather/README.md

 The configuration file are stored in the expected place for your system.
 For Linux it's `$XDG_CONFIG_HOME` or `$HOME/.config`, Windows it's `{FOLDERID_RoamingAppData}` and MacOS it's `$HOME/Library/Application Support`.
 See the [`directories`] crates for more information.

+The project also contains HTTP clients for supported providers.
+Current supported provider:
+- OpenWeatherMap
+- WeatherAPI

 # Usage
 ## Options
 ```shell